 Definition of Family

 The dictionary defines family in several ways.
 One definition is "a fundamental social group in society typically consisting of one or two parents and their children."
 While this definition is a good starting point, there are several modern family structures that are excluded by this definition, such as childless couples or other variations on the family unit.
 Another definition is "Two or more people who share goals and values, have long-term commitments to one another and reside usually in the same dwelling."
 This definition encompasses the vast majority of modern family units; for the purposes of this article, the second definition will be used.

 Who Makes a Family?

 The traditional family consists of a father, mother and children.
 This is the family shown on television as the standard family.
 However, the 21st century showcases a variety of family units, some very different from the standard of the 1950s.
 Today, children are also often raised in single parent homes, by grandparents or by homosexual parents.
 Some families opt to have no children, or cannot have children due to some medical or emotional barrier.
 The idea that parents and children make a family is a basic definition; however, in order to accurately acknowledge other family structures, a broader definition is necessary.
-In addition to a more universal family definition, there are also plenty of people who consider a group of friends to be family, and adults who consider pets as defining members of the family unit.
+In addition to a more universal family definition, there are also plenty of people who consider a group of friends to be family, and adults who consider pets -- from goldfish to horses -- as defining members of the family unit.